-1. Four 4 or 6 inch diameter 90 degree PVC hub to hub corners.
-You may want to bring your hedgehog into the hardware store and see if your hedgehog fits going around the corner.
-If they are too big, you can order 6 inch PVC from HomeDepot.com (Click Here).
+1. Four 6 inch diameter 90 degree PVC hub to hub corners.
+You can order 6 inch PVC from HomeDepot.com (Click Here).

 Pictured here is NDS 6 in.
 PVC 90-Degree Hub x Hub Elbow

-2. Four 4 or 6 inch diameter PVC pipe in 2 ft sections.
-If you need 6 inch diameter you will need to order it from HomeDepot.com (Click Here)
+2. Four 6 inch diameter PVC pipe in 2 ft sections.
+You will need to order it from HomeDepot.com (Click Here)

 Pictured here is VPC 6 in. x 2 ft.
 PVC SDR-35 Riser Pipe

 3. Optional safety food and water station can be added by inserting a Tee with a drain cap.
 This will require cutting the PVC pipe to insert this piece.
 You will need a saw to cut the 2 ft section and insert the tee.
-If you need 6 inch diameter Tee you will need to order it from HomeDepot.com (Click Here)
+You will need to order it from HomeDepot.com (Click Here)

 Pictured here is NDS 6 in.
 PVC Hub x Hub x Hub Tee and NDS 6 in.
 PVC Drain Cap